DimaVanin/POI-import-challenge/documentation/HOWTO.md

 ## Running the app

 > [!IMPORTANT]
-> It's necessary to create .env file and provide environments values
+> It's necessary to create .env file and provide environments values based on .env.example file

 ### Option 1 - applications aren't in containers